isitsamgallon/Ashen-Campaign/content/Session Notes/Season 3 - The Worst Diplomates/Session 13.md

+---
+Summary: After learning that the house we stayed then night in was a massive mimic, we left quickly and found ourselves in Enelion, when we learnt that Chenris was a noble
+Part:
+  - Part 3
+type: session
+sessionNum: "13"
+---

 # Session Summery
 Chenris Tallfellow and Aidan Knight realize that the house they are staying in is a mimic, and they quickly wake their companions as the furniture starts to move.
 The Party escapes the mimic after a battle, spending the night traveling to the nearby coastal town of Enelion.
 At the inn, Chenris uses his noble status to secure a luxury room, revealing his noble heritage to the surprised group.
 The Party rests in the opulent accommodations, but tensions rise due to the presence of enslaved staff and Chenris’s prank on Aidan, which involves hiding his dagger in a portal.